In the Kitchen

-2. Mix the dough at a low speed for 20 minutes, until the dough forms a single ball.
+3. Mix the dough at a low speed for 20 minutes, until the dough forms a single ball.
 To obtain optimum dough consistency, make sure you control the quantity of water.
 The mixture should be sticky, soft and elastic to the touch.

-3. Remove the dough from the mixer, and place it on a surface to rest for 2 hours at room temperature.
+4. Remove the dough from the mixer, and place it on a surface to rest for 2 hours at room temperature.
 Then cut the mixture into small balls or ‘panetti’, weighing between 170 and 230 g each.

-4. Put the panetti in a box or a tray for the second rising stage, between 4 to 6 hours.
+5. Put the panetti in a box or a tray for the second rising stage, between 4 to 6 hours.

-6. Meanwhile, season the tomato sauce with oregano and salt.
-Chop the mozzarella.
-Roll out the panetti into disks of dough ensuring the centre is no more than 4 mm thick.
+2. When the barbecue has just about achieved its desired heat, roll out the panetti into disks of dough ensuring the centre is no more than 4 mm thick.
 Spoon a quarter of the tomato sauce into the centre of each base, then in a spiralling motion, cover the base with the sauce, leaving 1 cm around the edge.
 Spread the mozzarella evenly over all the pizzas, before adding some basil leaves and a little extra virgin olive oil.

-7. Sprinkle the Pizza Paddle with a little flour to make the surface more slippery.
+3. Sprinkle the Pizza Paddle with a little flour to make the surface more slippery.
 Using the Pizza Paddle, slide the pizza onto the pizza stone and close the lid of the barbecue.
 Cook the pizza over indirect heat until the base is crispy.